 Montevallo’s Hometown Halloween set for Oct.
 31

-The public is invited to trick or treat on Main Street from 3:30-5 p.m.
+The public is invited to trick-or-treat on Main Street from 3:30-5 p.m.
 Business owners, community groups and college students are expected to appear to give out candy and other goodies to costumed carousers.

 The Chamber’s goal is for people to know more about the businesses available to them in Montevallo, and for business owners to better understand the community.

-Gilbert said the event has an economic impact on the town and promotes a better relationship between business owners and the public.
+Nelson said the event has an economic impact on the town and promotes a better relationship between business owners and the public.

 Hometown Halloween is free and open to the public.
 The trick-or-treating begins at 3:30 p.m. and lasts until 5 p.m.

 For more information about the Montevallo Chamber of Commerce, visit its Facebook page.